-First and foremost, I would like to thank the LegalZoom trademark service for this week’s blog post.
-I swear, the only good thing about LegalZoom is its uncanny ability to continually provide me with fodder to write about on this blog.
+First and foremost, I would like to thank the LegalZoom trademark service for this article.
+I swear, the only good thing about LegalZoom is its uncanny ability to continually provide me with fodder to write about.
 Just when I think I have nothing interesting to talk about, LegalZoom swoops in to save the day!

-As some of you know, in addition to having my own law practice, I work as an independent contractor to another trademark attorney here in St. Louis and frequently assist her clients with a variety of intellectual property matters.
-A few weeks ago, she was hired by a client to respond to a trademark office action he received from the Trademark Office that requested some additional information and clarifications regarding his trademark and the products with which his mark is used.
-I later learned that this client had used the LegalZoom trademark service (which is an online legal document preparation service and not a law firm) to prepare and file his trademark application.
+I occasionally work as an independent contractor to another trademark attorney here in St. Louis and frequently assist her clients with a variety of intellectual property matters.
+She was hired by a client to respond to a trademark office action he received from the United States Patent and Trademark Office (USPTO) that requested some additional information and clarifications regarding his trademark and the products with which his mark is used.
+I later learned that this client had used the LegalZoom trademark service (which is a do-it-yourself trademark service and not a law firm) to prepare and file his trademark application.
 Of course, when he received this office action in his inbox, he had no idea what it was or how to properly respond to it.

 This is probably a good time to give you some essential background information about trademark ownership and how it relates to trademark registration.
 The very first question on the trademark application asks for the “owner” of the mark.
-The owner of a mark may be an individual but, in many cases, the owner is a corporation or limited liability company (LLC) which has been legally organized under the laws of a particular state.
+The owner of a mark may be an individual but, in many cases, the owner is a corporation or limited liability company (LLC) which has been legally organized under the laws of a particular state or country.
 For instance, the trademark COCA-COLA is owned by The Coca-Cola Company, which is a Delaware corporation.
-Not surprisingly, only the owner of a trademark may apply to register the mark with the Trademark Office.
-If the person or entity applying to register the mark is not the owner of the mark on the date the application is filed, the application is void and any resulting registration is void.
+Not surprisingly, only the owner of a trademark may apply to register the mark with the USPTO.
+If the person or entity applying to register the mark isn’t the owner of the mark on the date the application is filed, the application is void and any resulting registration is void.
 Unfortunately, when an application is filed in the name of the wrong party, the mistake cannot be cured by simply amending the application or assigning it to the proper party.
-And, even worse, the filing fee submitted with the trademark application will not be refunded.
+And, even worse, the filing fee submitted with the trademark application won’t be refunded.

-When I am hired by a client to prepare and file a trademark application, I usually ask whether he/she has already formed a corporation or LLC under which they are currently doing business or intend to do business.
-When the answer is yes, I then inquire as to the legal name of the entity and the state in which the entity is incorporated so that I am able to properly identify the owner of the trademark on the application form.
-Having learned the hard way early in my career, I now always check the online corporate records (which are maintained by each of the 50 states) to make sure that the information provided by the client is accurate and complete.
+When I’m hired by a client to prepare and file a trademark application, I usually ask whether he/she has already formed a corporation or LLC under which they are currently doing business or intend to do business.
+When the answer is yes, I then inquire as to the legal name of the entity and the state or country in which the entity is incorporated so that I’m able to properly identify the owner of the trademark on the application form.
+Having learned the hard way early in my career, I now always check the online corporate records (which are maintained by each of the 50 states and most countries) to make sure that the information provided by the client is accurate and complete.
 You would be astonished by the number of people who either don’t know the exact legal name of their corporate entity, or who thought they had formed a corporate entity but never completed all the steps or paid all of the necessary government fees.

-Finally, some of you may be wondering why the Trademark Office didn’t reject the client’s application on the basis that it was filed in the name of the wrong party.
-Well, that’s because the Trademark Office doesn’t independently investigate whether the person or entity named as the owner of the mark is correct or, in this case, even exists.
-Unless there is something else about the application that raises a red flag regarding ownership of the mark, the Trademark Office will not question ownership.
+Finally, some of you may be wondering why the USPTO didn’t reject the client’s application on the basis that it was filed in the name of the wrong party.
+Well, that’s because the USPTO doesn’t independently investigate whether the person or entity named as the owner of the mark is correct or, in this case, even exists.
+Unless there’s something else about the application that raises a red flag regarding ownership of the mark, the USPTO won’t question ownership.
 And what’s really scary is that, had I not caught this error and just responded to the office action, the client’s void trademark application would have matured into an equally void trademark registration.
-He would have been operating his business as if he had all the benefits and protections of a United States trademark registration when, in fact, he would have had none.
-This could have been disastrous for him had he ever wanted to franchise under the trademark or found himself either a plaintiff or defendant in a trademark infringement suit
+He would have been operating his business as if he had all the benefits of trademark registration when, in fact, he would have had none.
+This could have been disastrous for him had he ever wanted to franchise under the trademark or found himself either a plaintiff or defendant in a trademark infringement suit.